Research questions

-?
+What is the research question you are focusing on :sun: ?
 Or where do you see research gaps that need to be addressed?
-Share your thoughts in this thread
+Share your thoughts in this thread :seedling: !

 I have been thinking about how to work Wellbeing Economy thinking into my master’s thesis, and have arrived at what I think is quite a difficult topic to address: How does investment look in a Wellbeing Economy?